The Best UltraWide Monitors (2025 Reviews)

 However, considering that you’ll be sitting further away from a 45″ screen than you would from a 34″ display, the individual pixels won’t be noticeable in games and videos.
 In fact, at around 42″ (or ~107cm) away from the screen, your eyes won’t be able to distinguish the pixels at all.

-The Corsair Flex uses LG’s W-OLED panel with a WRGB subpixel layout, so colored fringing on tiny text is also an issue here.
-Further, it doesn’t get as bright as the AW3423DWF since it’s limited to around 160-nits for 100% white windows, 650-nits for 10% and up to 800-nits for 1-3% white windows.
+The LG 45GS96QB uses LG’s W-OLED panel with an RWBG subpixel layout, so colored fringing on tiny text is also an issue here.

 Design & Connectivity

-Connectivity options include two HDMI 2.1 ports, DP 1.4 with DSC, USB-C with DP Alt Mode and 30W Power Delivery, two USB 3.0 ports at the back and two at the front, a headphone jack and an additional upstream USB-C port.
+Connectivity options include DisplayPort 1.4 with DSC, two HDMI 2.1 ports, a USB-C port with DP Alt Mode and 65W PD, two downstream USB 3.0 ports, a headphone jack and dual 7W integrated speakers.

 Alternatives